PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 ### Character References:

-* The robotic half — inspired by Hel from the film *Metropolis*.
-In the German movie *Metropolis*, the robot is a reference to the Germanic-Scandinavian goddess of death, Hel.
+* The robotic half — inspired by Hel from the film <a href="/library/metropolis/" target="_blank">Metropolis</a>.
+In the German movie Metropolis, the robot is a reference to the Germanic-Scandinavian goddess of death, Hel.
 * The human half — inspired by Marilyn Monroe.

 ### Thoughts on Summoning This Monster

-If you’ve seen *Cabin in the Woods*, you’ll remember that each monster has a unique way of being summoned.
+If you’ve seen Cabin in the Woods, you’ll remember that each monster has a unique way of being summoned.
 To summon my character, you need to decide to put on makeup.

 I came up with a brochure detailing the monster's summoning after I had already given the gift, so I can’t show it, but it could be styled after the kind of religious pamphlet the priest hands out in the film *The Wind*.